Updating your partnership deed – when, why and how13/02/23

 Capsticks’ Primary Care Group knows the workings of healthcare practices inside and out, including the commercial challenges they face.
 Our legal experts understand the need for robust contractual arrangements, and can arrange a new partnership deed for you or revise and update your existing one.

 We are now offering a discounted fee for a limited period of time for the preparation of your new Deed.
 We offer a bespoke service and will tailor the Deed to ensure it meets your actual business requirements.
-Find out more here.
+Click here for details of our full offering.